Capital of Nepal

 Kathmandu genuinely deserves the title of Capital of Nepal.

 Kathmandu is a city with rapid extension and growth in the last decades, but despite the fast life of the citizens, its people are refreshingly friendly and warm towards the visitors.

 As they believe in “Aathithi deva Baba” meaning, Guest as God.
 Guests or Visitors in the city are considered equal to God.
 They serve you, wonderfully welcome you, accompany you, and are helpful.

 Despite Being a city highly influenced by modernization, the culture of treating visitors equal to God is still practiced in Kathmandu.

-People in Kathmandu are warm, friendly, and respectful towards the visitors.
-Kathmandu is a secular city and home to multiples of caste, religion, race, culture, and tradition.
+People in Kathmandu are warm, friendly, and respectful toward the visitors.
+Kathmandu is a secular city and home to multiple caste, religions, races, cultures, and traditions.

 Kathmandu valley represents the multi-ethnic, multi-language and cultural meeting point of Nepal.

 People from different backgrounds and different castes, cultures, and religions have come to Kathmandu to form a diverse community.
 However, the natives of Kathmandu are Newars.

 Newars are the original natives of Kathmandu since the early ages but later after the unification of Nepal led by King Prithvi Narayan Shah, he made Kathmandu the capital of Nepal.

 So people from every caste, community, language, culture, and religion start residing in the capital of Nepal slowly.
 Newars are either Hindu or Buddhist.